TLWebdesignNL/Pretty-Buttons/README.md

-# Pretty Buttons Module for Joomla 4
+# Pretty Buttons Module for Joomla 4 & Joomla 5

 This module lets you add buttons to your website.
 You can add icons via the icon class field, button classes via the button class field and a text and link.